 Thanks to Dr. Anna Liava (Greece) and Dr. Vasiliki Tzelepi, University of Patras (Greece), for contributing this case and discussion.
+This case was reviewed in May 2020 by Dr. Jennifer Bennett, University of Chicago and Dr. Carlos Parra-Herran, University of Toronto.
 To contribute a Case of the Week, follow the guidelines on our Case of the Week page.

 (1) Don't forget to click on our Amazon.com links on our Home Page and other pages for all your online holiday shopping.

 (2) New stains recently added to the Stains and Molecular Markers chapter include